joolfe/postman-to-openapi/docs/index.md

 ## Features at a glance

-- Postman Collection v2.1 and v2.0.
+* Postman Collection v2.1 and v2.0.
-- OpenApi 3.0
+* OpenApi 3.0
+* 🆕 Cli available
-- Basic info API from Postman info or customizable.
+* Basic info API from Postman info or customizable.
-- Basic method conversion (GET, POST, PUT...).
+* Basic method conversion (GET, POST, PUT...).
-- Support Postman folders as tags.
+* Support Postman folders as tags.
-- Transform query, headers and path parameters (description, required...).
+* Transform query, headers and path parameters (description, required...).
-- Postman variables as Path parameters.
+* Postman variables as Path parameters.
-- Automatic infer types from query and headers parameters.
+* Automatic infer types from query and headers parameters.
-- Support Json and Text body formats.
+* Support Json and Text body formats.
-- Global Authorization parse or by configuration (Basic and Bearer).
+* Global Authorization parse or by configuration (Basic and Bearer).
-- Contact and License from variables or by configuration.
+* Contact and License from variables or by configuration.
-- Provide meta-information as a markdown table.
+* Provide meta-information as a markdown table.
-- Path depth configuration.
+* Path depth configuration.
-- Response status code parse from test.
+* Response status code parse from test.

 See [Features](#features) section for more details about how to use each of this features.